 Aye-aye Facts

-- Within scientific circles, however, the amazing animal is perhaps better known to the majority by its technical appellation.
+- Within scientific circles, however, the amazing animal is perhaps much better known to the majority by its technical appellation.
 Unfortunately for the layperson, though, that’s an extremely difficult label to pronounce, even compared to most other such epithets.

 Related Articles